plbt5/paper2018_archSIOp/src/docs/2021_archSIOp.md

 Maxim 3 relates to the purpose that the software agent is to achieve.
 Since we assume that any received data refers to the (possibly changed) SoA in the shared DoA, hence, relevance to the software agent can be considered a matter of fact.
 Maxim 3 also relates to the software agents' interoperation itself as opposed to the semantic concern of one of them; this will be addressed in \cref{spanning-siop-concerns}.

-Concern 2.1 immediately leads to the definition of \cref{dp:rfsm} to its effect, and we elaborate on concern 2.2 as follows.
+Concern 2.1 immediately leads to the definition of \cref{dp:rfsm} in \cref{tab:dps} to its effect.
+We elaborate on concern 2.2 as follows.
 In [@Brandt2021a] we have identified that each modelling language carries its own ontological commitment, i.e., the differences that the language constructs characterise represent a commitment to what the language commits to about what exists in reality.
 The choice of modelling language, therefore, has major impact on the (accuracy of the) semantics that are modelled.
 This semantic concern is therefore influenced by the ontological commitment.
 We introduce a definition on *semantic compatibility* to its end.
 Merriam-Webster defines *compatibility* as "being a computer designed to operate in the same manner and use the same software as another computer"[^compatibility].
 This leads to the following definition:

 \begin{mmdef}[semantic compatibility]\label{def:semantic-compatibility}
 Semantic compatibility reflects that a software agent is designed to interpretate data according to the same semantic principles, distinctions and rules, viz use the same ontological commitment, as another software agent.